Haidra-Org/AI-Horde/README_integration.md

 1. Initiate the request: `api/v2/interrogate/async`
 2. Retrieve the request results: `api/v2/interrogate/status`

+## Errors and return codes

+Whenever the AI Horde encounters an issue with an operation, it will return the usual HTTP code, along with a json containing information about the error.
+Please see the dedicated [README](README_return_codes.md) for more info

 ## Webhooks

 The AI Horde supports sending back the final generations as soon as they're delivered, using webhooks.